 Timewarp is only available for regular and plain-text email campaigns.
-Accounts with Mailchimp Pro have the option to also use Timewarp to send emails in their automations.
+Premium accounts or accounts with Mailchimp Pro also have the option to use Timewarp to send emails in their automations.
 It's not available for RSS or A/B Testing Campaigns.

 Why?
 RSS Campaigns can be sent daily, weekly, or monthly based on when items are posted.
 If the feed gets a new post before the last RSS campaign was completed, Timewarp would stop sending the first campaign to begin the new one, so some subscribers would get more campaigns than others.
 A/B Testing Campaigns are designed to test one variable at a time, and Timewarp adds an additional variable that could skew the results of your test.